Places to See in Badrinath

 Following is the list tourist places in Badrinath.
 These are some of the popular tourist spots in Badrinath.

 Badrinath Temple: Badrinath is the most sacred Dham of India.
 It is located at an elevation of 3,133mts above sea level in the Chamoli district of Uttarakhand state.
 This Dham was established by Adi Shankaracharya in the 9th century.
 The deity of Badrinath temple is Lord Vishnu.
 The temple is situated on the right bank of the holy Alaknanda River.
-The colorful ‘Singh-Dwara’ at the entrance is very artistic creation.
+The temple and the town is a riot of colours and the colourful 'Singh-Dwara' at the entrance is very artistic creation.
 Every year millions of tourists and devotees visit this sacred place from May to October month.
 The temple remains closed during winter months as the region is prone to heavy snowfall.

-Neelkanth: Situated above the Badrinath Temple, Neelkanth peak is named after Lord Shiva.
+Neelkanth: Situated above the Badrinath Temple, Neelkanth peak is named after Lord Shiva who is also known as Neelkanth.
 The cliff of the peak is the first place where the sun castes its crimson rays.
-Neelkanth is a Pyramidal-shaped snowy peak and if you carefully observe its cliff then you can see as if Lord Shiva is sitting looking at the sky.
+Neelkanth is a Pyramidal-shaped snowy peak and if you carefully observe the cliff you can see as if Lord Shiva is sitting looking at the sky.
 Neelkanth peak is situated at an elevation of 6,560mts above sea level.
-Numerous Brahmakal can be seen at the foot of Neelkanth Peak and the trekking route of 6km can be achieved easily.
+Numerous Brahmakal can be seen at the foot of Neelkanth Peak and the trekking route of 6km can be covered easily.

 Mata Murti Temple: Situated 3kms from Badrinath, Mata Murti Temple is dedicated to the mother of Lord Narayan.
 According to mythology Mata Murti prayed Lord Vishnu to take his next avatar by coming out from her womb.
 Lord Vishnu then happily agreed and came into world as twins, Nar and Narayan to kill a monster.
 Every year a fair is held in the month of August at Mata Murti Temple.